 These are some typical mistakes newly-promoted managers often make.
 Sarah made them all:

 1. Thinking you have to do it all yourself, with your staff just doing whatever you come up with.
 Also, a manager is not a dictator.
 They are a guide and facilitator, leading the way, while getting valuable ideas / know-how from their staff.

-2. Not making former staff feel appreciated for their experience and knowledge — and not making former staff feel they are an equal part of the new team.
-As in families, “you have favorites” jealousy can arise.
+2. Not making “inherited” staff feel appreciated for their experience and knowledge — and not making them feel like an equal part of the new team.
+As in families, if you have favorites jealousy can arise.

-3. Hiring new staff or enacting new policies / methods without involving or even informing other staff member(s).
+3. Hiring new staff or enacting new policies / methods on your own — without involving or even informing other staff).
 This is not a one-person show!

 4. Worried about asking too many questions and seeming like a weak manager, many new managers decide to ask way too few questions.